 The candidate for the Doctor of Philosophy degree must be registered for each semester of the regular academic year during the period of time taken to earn this degree.
-Continuous enrollment includes both the semesters spent in seminar study and the time spent in the writing of the dissertation, whether or not the student is actually required to be on campus.
+Continuous enrollment includes both the semesters spent in seminar study and the time spent in the writing of the dissertation, whether or not the student is on campus.
+Failure to register for any semester is automatically considered a withdrawal from the program.